-Join Richard Harrington for an in-depth discussion in this video More playback options, part of Up and Running with the Canon 6D.
+Join Richard Harrington for an in-depth discussion in this video More playback options, part of Learning the Canon 6D.

 …Earlier, we looked at viewing metadata displays while reviewing images.…This is a very useful feature that you should take advantage of.…Remember, just push the Info button to cycle through what's displayed.…There are four views, no information,…with basic information, shooting information display, and histogram.…As you look at the LCD on your camera,…you might want to adjust the brightness, based upon the lighting around you.…In very bright lighting conditions,…you may find it useful to increase the brightness.…

 In low light situations, you may want to lower the intensity.…This can be done by pressing the Menu button.…And then from Setup Menu Two, choose LCD brightness, and press the Set button.…You now can rotate the value between one and seven to adjust the brightness.…You can see the last photo you took on the screen as a preview, as well as a Pluge…bar that ranges from white to black, to help you judge the effects of the change.…

 When satisfied, press the Set button to keep the change.…As you're reviewing images, you might want to lock some of them so…

 - Taking shots in Auto mode

 - Adjusting exposure compensation in Program Exposure mode